GSA/code-gov-web/_draft_content/02_compliance/05-metadata-schema-definition.md

 *   `name`: [string] The project name
 *   `description`: [string] A description of the project
 *   `license`: [`null` or string] The URL of the project license, if available. `null` should be used if not.
-*   `openSourceProject`: [integer] A value indicating whether or not the project is open source.
+*   `openSourceProject`: [number] A value indicating whether or not the project is open source.
     *   `0`: The project is not open source.
     *   `1`: The project is open source.
-*   `governmentWideReuseProject`: [integer] A value indicating whether or not the project is built for government-wide reuse.
+*   `governmentWideReuseProject`: [number] A value indicating whether or not the project is built for government-wide reuse.
     *   `0`: The project is not built for government-wide reuse.
     *   `1`: The project is built for government-wide reuse.
 *   `tags`: [array] A list of string alphanumeric keywords that identify the project.